Create a second room

 Set up a doorway in the pub room

-If you played the game now, you’d find it was a bit broken.
-The game would start in the pub room, but you’d have no way to leave it to get to the park.
+If you were to play the game now, you’d find it to be a bit broken.
+The game would start in the pub room, but you’d have no way to leave it to get to the park!
 If you were somehow able to get to the park and tried to get back, the game wouldn’t know where in the pub to place your character.

 Lets fix this by creating a doorway in the pub and make it so that using it takes you to the park, and clicking on the edge of the park brings you back to the pub’s doorway.